 In 2003, HHS published the first “Procedures for Investigations, Imposition of Penalties and Hearings” for enforcing HIPAA law.
 This was largely as a response to Covered Entities who were aware of HIPAA, but chose not to comply with its requirements.
 A draft HIPAA Enforcement Rule was published in 2005, and took effect in 2006.
 The Enforcement Rule was supposed to address the unauthorized use or disclosure of PHI and resolve complaints from the public about breaches of the Privacy Rule, such as when they were not allowed access to their own health information.

-The new rule also allowed the Department of Health and Human Services (HSS) to prosecute anyone found to be breaching HIPAA.
+The new rule also allowed the Department of Health and Human Services (HSS) to prosecute any Covered Entity found to be violating HIPAA.
 Specifically, the HHS’ Office for Civil Rights was given guidelines on how to conduct investigations if a breach is reported.
 The Enforcement Rule also instructs OCR on how to determine the most appropriate punishment for HIPAA breaches, depending on the situation.

 OCR lacked the resources to deal with the volume of complaints received from the public, and very little enforcement action was taken until the passage of the Health Information Technology for Economic and Clinical Health (HITECH) Act in 2009.
 This Act introduced the Breach Notification Rule and new penalties for violating HIPAA which gave HHS the tools to effectively enforce HIPAA law.

 The aim of the HITECH Act was to make the healthcare system more efficient by encouraging the adoption and meaningful use of health information technology.
 In order to ensure compliance with the HIPAA Privacy and Security Rules as the volume of electronic transactions increased, higher penalties were introduced for noncompliance.